nid666/pandoc-guide/docs/installation.md

 Similarly to downloading Pandoc, installing it is different depending on the operating system you are using.

-**warning: Trying to use another operating systems install instructions will result in the installation failing.**
+**Warning: Trying to use another operating systems install instructions will result in the installation failing.**

 ## Windows:
 1. Locate the downloaded file